Add/Drop a Class

 - Students adding a course are subject to the MCC Tuition Payment Schedule in effect for the term in which the course is scheduled.
 Please note semester payment due dates.
 Please use “Make a Payment” under the WebAdvisor tab in CampusCruiser to pay your bill on or before the semester payment due date to avoid cancellation of your schedule.

 - Students withdrawing from courses are subject to the MCC Semester Refund Schedule in effect for the course(s) for which they are withdrawing.
-If you are planning to withdraw from a course and add a course that has already begun, it’s recommended that this transaction be completed in-person at the Registrar’s Office.
+If you are planning to withdraw from a course and add a course that has already begun, it’s recommended that this transaction be completed in-person with the Department of Counseling.

 - You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or submit an Add/Drop Change Form directly to the Enrollment Services, located in West Hall.
 For instructions on how to use CampusCruiser/WebAdvisor, please see Registration Instructions.
 Failure to attend the class or verbal notification to the instructor does not constitute official withdrawal.